tomahawkins/volleyball/practice.md

 ## Hitting Drills

-- Approach timing and jumping hitting lines.
+1. Approach timing and jumping hitting lines.
-    - Focus on timing and maximum jumping, not hitting the ball.
+    - Two setters, two hitting lines, one for left and right side.
+    - Each hitter handsets the ball to the setter to practice overhand passing.
-    - Players are instructed not to swing, just lightly hit, so they focus on the primary task.
+    - Players do not swing, just lightly tap, to focus on timing and jump.
-    - Each hitter handsets their ball to the setter.
     - Every attempt is made to attack regardless of set condition.
-    - Practice both two-footed and slide takeoffs.
+    - Practice both two-footed and slide takeoffs, long and quick sets.
+    - Instruct team to watch for good or bad form in others and self assess.
+        - Good form:
+            - Maximum approach acceleration, maximum jump.
+            - Adjusting early steps of approach to compensate for set position and time.
+            - Maximum arm reach, meets the ball at the apex of the jump (on time).
+            - Lowering the arm to compensate for timing (late, that's ok).
+        - Bad form:
+            - Stopping approach to wait for the ball (too early).
+            - Using a slow approach to wait for the ball (too early).
+            - Jumping too early and can't reach the ball (too early).
+            - Having to backup approach to get to ball (misread set).
     - Message:
-        - Each jump we expect maximum effort.
+        - We expect maximum effort for each jump.
+A strong jump leads to a strong hit.
-        - It is better to be on time or late.
-Do not be early.
+        - Be on time or late.
+Don't be early.
-        - Expect all players to jump and hit well, including defense.
+        - All players must jump and hit well, including defense.
         - No such thing as a perfect set.
 Make the most of every opportunity.
           Attempt to attack every ball.
+Learn how to compensate for imperfect conditions.

+2. #1 with arm swing and strong hitting.
-- Hitting lines.
+    - Message:
-    - Same as above, but with arm swing.
+        - Do everything you did in #1.
+Do not lapse back into bad form.

+3. #2 adding a player to practice dig hits.

+4. #3 adding a player to practice blocking.

-- Specific hits: unique hits that take specific practice.
+5. Specific hits: unique hits that take specific practice.
     - Fast tempo:
         - Outside hut.
         - Rightside red.